Get the Tap app

 Safe account fraud schemes

-Scammers can get creative to try tricking you out of your money.
+Scammers get creative to try to trick you out of your money.
 A common trick is to make you worry about your bank account's safety.
 They might call you, making it look like it's from a real bank or fintech pretty convincingly — a trick usually known as 'spoofing.'

 During such a call, they might ask you to approve a card transfer, suggesting it will move your money to a 'secure place' as protection.
 To sound convincing, they might even tell you that any payment you can see on your app isn't real and is instead a 'test' of your account's safety.